EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 #### Query conditions supported by the hash-based index
 Support queries where conditions are boolean formulas over terms of the form:
-- $Attribute = Value$;
+- $Attribute = Value$ ($I_{Attribute} = H_{Value}$);
 - $Attribute1 = Attribute2$, if $Attribute1$ and $Attribute2$ are indexed with the same hash function.

-It does not support range queries (a solution similar to the one adopted for partition-based methods is not viable).
-Colliding values in general are not contiguous in the plaintext domain.
+It does not support range queries (a solution similar to the one adopted for partition-based methods is not viable) because colliding values in general are not contiguous in the plaintext domain.

 Query translation works like in the partition-based method.

 ----------------------------------------------------------------

 #### Interval-based queries
-**Order-preserving indexing techniques**: support interval-based queries but expose to inference.
+- **Order-preserving indexing techniques**: support interval-based queries but expose to inference.
 Comparing the ordered sequences of plaintext and indexes would lead to reconstruct the correspondence;

-**Non order-preserving techniques**: data are not exposed to inference but interval-based queries are not supported;
+- **Non order-preserving techniques**: data are not exposed to inference but interval-based queries are not supported;

-**DBMSs support interval-based queries using B+-trees**, but the $B+$-tree deﬁned by the server on indexes is of no use.
+- **DBMSs support interval-based queries using B+-trees**, but the $B+$-tree deﬁned by the server on indexes is of no use.
 Possible solution:
 	- calculate the nodes in the $B+$-tree at the client and encrypt each node as a whole at the server;
 	- $B+$-tree traversal must be performed at the trusted front-end.

 ----------------------------------------------------------------